Aaravos: Book Seven: Dark (2024)

 Shortly after being freed, Aaravos assumes a human form and joins together with Claudia as she seeks to invert the Moon Nexus in order to bring back Viren, but Aaravos secretly intends to bring about Eternal Night by unleashing the spirits of the In-Between onto the world and corrupting the sun.
 As they need a primal moonstone to invert the Moon Nexus, they went to the abandoned home of Viren's mentor Kpp'ar to search for a map to the Garden of Innocence.
 As only beings of true heart can see the map's details, Aaravos and Claudia decided to use Terrestrius to get to the Garden of Innocence.
 Reaching their destination, Aaravos and Terrestrius helped Claudia in creating the primal moonstone.
 As part of his plan to access the In-Between at the Moon Nexus, Aaravos kills a mother Shimmercrow by placing her in a sack and letting the bird suffocate to death, horrifying Terrestrius.
 Aaravos then reveals to him that Claudia has deceived and manipulated him into getting them to the Garden of Innocence, which is actually a cemetery for dead unicorns, causing Terrestrius to realize that Claudia had been using him throughout and runs off.

 While traveling to the moon Nexus, when Claudia expressed doubt that her father might not be in the In-Between, Aaravos, in turn, confesses that he seeks to corrupt the sun to bring about Eternal Night as revenge for Leola's death.
 Though the two encountered resistance from Soren, Terrestrius, and Lujanne (who had assumed the form of Claudia and Soren's mother Lissa), they successfully invert the Moon Nexus, releasing the spirits of the dead in the process.
 After his human form was destroyed, Aaravos reverts back into his true form in Katolis but soon faced an ambush from Ezran and the army of Katolis, as they had been earlier warned by Terrestrius of Aaravos's return and of his plot to bring about Eternal Night.
 Using fire ruby ballista bolts, they managed to bring Aaravos down before chaining him to the ground.
 When confronted by Ezran over his actions, Aaravos reveals to him of the Nova Blade, a magical sword that can supposedly kill a Startouch Elf, but didn't reveal the fact that it is only capable of destroying their mortal forms.
-Having been forged from the fang of the late Archdragon Shriuakh, the Nova Blade was given to the Oprhan Queen, who, despite being given the chance to use it to defeat Aaravos, has him imprisoned instead.
+Having been forged from the fang of the late Archdragon Shiruakh, the Nova Blade was given to the Oprhan Queen, who, despite being given the chance to use it to defeat Aaravos, has him imprisoned instead.